Firman: Organization

 When issued by the sultan in the Ottoman Empire, firmans' importance was often displayed by the layout of the document; the more blank space at the top of the document, the more important the firman was.

 Examples of Ottoman firmans

 Firman of Murad (26 October – 23 November 1386)

 In this firman, Sultan Murad I recognises a decree created by his father Sultan Orhan (c.
 1324–1360).
-He gives the monks all they owned during his father's reign, ordering that no one can oppress them or claim their land.
+He gives the monks (Christian) all they owned during his father's reign, ordering that no one can oppress them or claim their land.

 Firman of Mehmed the Conqueror (30 August 1473)

 Following the defeat of Uzun Hasan, Mehmed the Conqueror took over Şebinkarahisar and consolidated his rule over the area.
 From Şebinkarahisar he sent a series of letters announcing his victory, including an unusual missive in the Uyghur language addressed to the Turkomans of Anatolia.

 The decree (yarlık) had 201 lines and was written by Şeyhzade Abdurrezak Bahşı on 30 August 1473: